Dheuster/AFT-FO4Edition/readme.txt

            they will automatically dismiss themselves and turn hostile.
 When this happens, you must distance yourself from them and wait 24 hours (game time) before approaching them again.

+        f) > Global Settings

+           Takes you to the Global Combat Settings window.
+See below for more detail.

      4) Info

         Scan followers to learn things about them.
 You can generate a full